 by Christine Sine

-Last week many of us were transfixed by the amazing images of the solar eclipse that blazed a path across the U.S. from Oregon to South Carolina.
-Here in Seattle we were not plunged into darkness but it was still an amazing experience.
+Last week, many of us were transfixed by the amazing images of the solar eclipse that blazed a path across the U.S. from Oregon to South Carolina.
+Here in Seattle, we were not plunged into darkness but it was still an amazing experience.

 A couple of weeks ago, we were just as impacted by the hazy smoke which blanketed Seattle curtesy of the horrific wildfires in British Columbia to the north.
 The red sun that greeted us each morning and evening and the red glow around Mt Rainier as we returned from our European trip are indelibly imprinted on my memory however.

 Nineteen of the fires have now merged to create the largest wildfire ever recorded in B.C. history.
 Many people, especially those with respiratory conditions, infants and the elderly are still struggling with health issues associated with the pollution.
 The fires were made worse by the hot dry weather – the longest stretch of days without measurable rain ever, and some of the hottest temperatures on record, ironically relieved a little by the haze.
 In spite of that this is still predicted to be one of the hottest summers on record, not just here but across much of the Northern hemisphere.
 And much further south, in Antarctica we have just witnessed the break away of the largest iceberg on record.